 She literally talks about everything in her video course, from benefits of natural birth to how your labor will progress.
 Most importantly, she will teach you how to get rid of the fear and get excited about your birth!

 Want to learn more?
 Click through to see exactly what is covered in the course and to preview one of the video lessons.
 You will LOVE Liesel and feel like she’s a friend who’s right there with you to help you rock your birth!

 Leisel has graciously offered up a 10% off coupon code for Paper Heart Family readers!
-Simply use BRENDA10 at checkout.
+Simply use code PAPERHEART at checkout.

-You can also check out the best online childbirth classes.
+You can also check out the best online infant care classes.